leav-solutions/leav-engine/CODING_GUIDELINES.md

 	- `index.ts` exporting `useMyHook`
 - Folder is named after hook's name
 - Each hook must be unit-tested
+- All reusable hooks are in the hooks folder, at projet root

 ## Props
 - Props are named in camelCase